 At Rose Bridge Academy we provide a curriculum that is broad, balanced and inclusive, complying with statutory information.
-Our full curriculum offer has been designed and refined to allow all students to achieve to the best of their ability, preparing them for their next step on their education/employment journey and addressing the socio-economic issues which many of them face.
+Our full curriculum offer has been designed and refined to allow all pupils to achieve to the best of their ability, preparing them for their next step on their education/employment journey and addressing the socio-economic issues which many of them face.

 Each year we complete a curriculum review and, following the publication of the ‘Wasted Years Agenda’ document, we discontinued the discrete “Key Stage 3 over three years and Key Stage 4 over two years” model.
 Through links within our Multi-Academy Trust, specifically Platt Bridge Primary, we have mapped our curriculum route from primary years to the end of secondary in all subjects.
 This has led to a 5-year (Year 7-11) curriculum plan with no discrete stages.

-Students receive 25 hours of teaching contact time per week organised into 25 lessons.
+Pupils receive 25 hours of teaching contact time per week organised into 25 lessons.
 In addition, there is a morning registration period and standards check in form time.
 Year group assemblies are also scheduled once a week.

 Information regarding the requirements of National Curriculum subjects can be found here:National Curriculum website

-Students are guided in their option choices through individual counselling arranged alongside the Careers Advisor and by their subject teachers.
+Pupils are guided in their option choices through individual counselling arranged alongside the Careers Advisor and by their subject teachers.

-Parents of Year 8 students are provided with an Options Choice Information Booklet and are invited to an evening meeting where arrangements are explained for future studies.
+Parents of Year 8 pupils are provided with an Options Choice Information Booklet and are invited to an evening meeting where arrangements are explained for future studies.
 We always welcome parents’ interest in the school curriculum.